Chronic Pain Service

 On this page:

 The Chronic Pain Service at St. George’s Hospital provides care for patients in the locality of the hospital and further into the South West London area.
-We accept referrals from GPs and Consultants, and also from recognised senior physiotherapists.
+We accept referrals from GPs, and also from recognised senior physiotherapists.

 Clinicians may refer directly to either Pain Clinic or the Chronic Pain Self Management Team depending on the needs of the patient.